tboulet/Operational-Research/README.md

 Where `<algo tag>` is the tag of the algorithm you want to use, and `vmp` is the tag of the problem you want to solve.

-For example, for using Pyomo, you can use the following command :
+For example, for using the Pyomo solver, you can use the following command :

 ```bash
 python run.py algo=pyo problem=vmp